AhmedMourad0/Sherlock3/README.md

 - Package per feature?
 - Replace Throwable for interactors failures with ADTs for better error handling and documentation.
+- Anonymous authentication as a firestore fallback strategy when the user is signed but not with Firebase.
 - Use Monads to abstract over data types (RxJava, Coroutines,...) in data modules.
 - Replace RxJava with Kotlin Coroutines and Flow.